kubefirst/speaking/speakers/jared.md

 ![Jared Edwards smiling in front of a rock mountain](../pictures/jared.jpg)

-Jared has spent the last 6 years focused exclusively on introducing Kubernetes to startup and enterprise organizations and has a great command of the cloud native ecosystem and its orchestration complexities.
-Building Kubefirst started as a passion project on nights and weekends where John and Jared worked to reduce the barrier of entry for Kubernetes and Cloud Native.

 ## Accounts

 - [GitHub](https://github.com/jarededwards)
 - [LinkedIn](https://www.linkedin.com/in/je-k8s/)
 - [Twitter](https://twitter.com/jre519)

+## Biography

+Jared has spent the last 6 years focused exclusively on introducing Kubernetes to startup and enterprise organizations and has a great command of the cloud native ecosystem and its orchestration complexities.
+Building Kubefirst started as a passion project on nights and weekends where John and Jared worked to reduce the barrier of entry for Kubernetes and Cloud Native.

 ## Experience